 Numerous algorithms have been proposed to enable a quantum computer to prepare a thermal state.
-These include the quantum thermal dynamic method, where the target system is coupled with a bath at equilibrium [8], variational quantum algorithm based on the thermofield double state [9, 10], as well as many quantum imaginary time evolution(QITE) algorithms such as the one utilizing Hubbard-Stratonovich transformation [11], QITE based on variational ansatz (QITEansatz) [12] and QITE based on measurement (QITEmeasure) [13].
-The scope of our research is to focus on the usage of noisy intermediate-scale quantum (NISQ) devices [14, 15].
+These include the quantum thermal dynamic method, where the target system is coupled with a bath at equilibrium [8], variational quantum algorithm based on the thermofield double state [9, 10], as well as many quantum imaginary time evolution(QITE) algorithms such as the one utilizing Hubbard-Stratonovich transformation [11], QITE based on variational ansatz (QITE-ansatz) [12], QITE based on measurement (QITE-measure) [13] and QITE by performing coordinatewise optimization [14].
+The scope of our research is to focus on the usage of noisy intermediate-scale quantum (NISQ) devices [15, 16].
 Given the presence of quantum noise, it is necessary to minimize the depth of the quantum circuits.
 We utilize the QITE-ansatz algorithm to generate thermal states in our research, as it has a relatively shallower circuit depth in comparison to other algorithms mentioned previously.
 In QITE-ansatz algorithm, the imaginary time evolution is carried out on a prior parameterized quantum circuit, and the parameters are evolved variationally.
 Thus, the parameterized quantum circuit is usually called variational ansatz.
-The variational ansatz is designed for ground state preparation in most references utilizing OITE-ansatz, such as [12, 16, 17].
+The variational ansatz is designed for ground state preparation in most references utilizing QITE-ansatz, such as [12, 17, 18].
 Here, for thermal state preparation, we propose to construct a variational ansatz converted from quantum circuits utilized in QITE-measure [13].
-The circuit in QITEmeasure can also carry out imaginary time evolution, but the circuit depth is quite large.
+The circuit in QITE-measure can also carry out imaginary time evolution, but the circuit depth is quite large.
 The circuit depth can be much reduced by converting the circuit into a variational ansatz.
-For example, when simulating the Ising model, the quantum circuits in QITE-measure have ~ 100 layers, while the variational ansatz circuits used in this work have less than 10 layers.
+For example, when simulating the Ising model, the quantum circuits in OITE-measure have ~ 100 layers, while the variational ansatz circuits used in this work have less than 10 layers.

 In this article, we study the long-range interacting Ising model.
-Long-range interaction between spins is introduced naturally in trapped-ion spin systems [18], and its dynamics can be simulated utilizing quantum simulation algorithms.
-The long-range interaction also leads to interesting physics such as confinement [19] and meson scattering [20].
+Long-range interaction between spins is introduced naturally in trapped-ion spin systems [19], and its dynamics can be simulated utilizing quantum simulation algorithms.
+The long-range interaction also leads to interesting physics such as confinement [20] and meson scattering [21].
 Meanwhile, the long-range interaction leads to effective dimensions that impact the system's critical behavior.
 Here, we calculate the specific heat of the long-range interacting Ising model near the critical point and in the low-temperature region.